mayank0409/Promises_And_Inheritance/Q2/README.md

 - processor (e.g: A11/Bionic, snapDragon)
 - operatingSystem (e.g: Android/iOS)

-> Product class should have the following methods:
+> Product class should have the following:

 - Product.total will give the count of all the products created.
 - Method getDescription() which should return brand, price, color, rating in the form of a string.

 Example: "Apple 4000AED Black 4"

-> Watch class should have the following methods:
+> Watch class should have the following:

 - Watch.total will give the count of all the products created.

-> Shoes class should have the following methods:
+> Shoes class should have the following:

 - Shoes.total will give the count of all the products created.

-> Mobile class should have the following methods:
+> Mobile class should have the following:

 - Mobile.total will give the count of all the products created.